matloff/fasteR/README.md

 comma, is empty, no rows are specified -- so *all* rows are included.
 That boils down to: all of column 1.

-One can extract subsets of data frames, using either some of the rows or some of the columns, e.g.:
+A key feature of R is that one can extract subsets of data frames, using either some of the rows or some of the columns, e.g.:

 ``` r
 > z <- tg[2:5,c(1,3)]